Lancaster, Pennsylvania: Transportation

 The Red Rose Transit Authority (RRTA) provides local public bus transit to the city of Lancaster and surrounding areas in Lancaster County.
 RRTA is headquartered outside the city of Lancaster.
 Queen Street Station in downtown Lancaster serves as a transit hub for several RRTA bus routes.

 Bieber Transportation Group (formerly Capitol Trailways) formerly provided intercity bus transit from the Lancaster Train and Bus Station to Reading, Norristown, Philadelphia, and New York City to the east, and York to the west; service was discontinued on April 1, 2018.
 Intercity bus service from York and Lancaster to New York City was restored by OurBus in July 2018.

 Amtrak also serves the Lancaster Train and Bus Station, located on the northernmost edge of the city at 53 East McGovern Avenue.
 The Pennsylvanian, with service between Pittsburgh and New York City via Philadelphia, as well as the Keystone Service, which runs from Harrisburg to New York City via Philadelphia, both serve Lancaster.
-The city is served by the Lancaster Airport, located 6 mi north of downtown and just south of Lititz, with commercial air service by Southern Airways Express to Washington DC via Dulles, Pittsburgh, and Nantucket on Saturdays.
+The city is served by the Lancaster Airport, located 6 mi north of downtown and just south of Lititz, with commercial air service by Southern Airways Express to Washington, D.C. via Dulles, Pittsburgh, and Nantucket on Saturdays.

 Lancaster is also a hub for automobile traffic, with many major roadways passing through or around the city, including US 30, US 222, PA 283, PA 72, and PA 272.